 Let’s face it—it’s easy to lose instruction manuals.
 Even if you followed the setup instructions for a particular machine, there’s a good chance that you haven’t thought about the manual since then and have little idea where to find it if you need it.

 OK, I’m guilty—I’ve been there, done that, but not anymore.
 Nowadays, I keep all my machinery manuals together in the garage.

 Maybe I have, but consider this.
 Do you know all the steps needed to replace a mower belt if it breaks?
 Have you memorized the maintenance charts detailing how frequently to change oil and other fluids?

-Perhaps you can look up all of this online, but the instruction manual tells you everything you need to know in one place, and you don’t have to double-check its accuracy.
+Perhaps you can look up all of this online.
+But the instruction manual tells you everything you need to know in one place.
+And you don’t have to double-check its accuracy.

-This is valuable information, because even if you know a lot about machinery, every model is different and there have been times when I’ve been stumped on how to drain the oil from an engine because it just isn’t obvious enough without the instructions.
+This is valuable information.
+Even if you know a lot about machinery, every model is different.
+There have been times when I’ve been stumped on how to drain the oil from an engine because it just isn’t obvious enough without the instructions.

 Consolidate them and store them in a safe place where you can find them.
-Somewhere in your garage makes sense because that’s typically where you work on the machines, but any safe place will do.
+Somewhere in your garage makes sense because that’s typically where you work on the machines.
+But any safe place will do.

 The next time you need to perform maintenance, you’ll thank me.